SUG-8/PortfolioWebsite/README.md

 # Stephane's Portfolio Website 🌐

 Welcome to my personal portfolio website!
-This project showcases my journey as a 17-year-old aspiring **Software Developer and Data Analyst**, highlighting my skills, projects, and experiences.
+This project showcases my journey an aspiring **Software Developer and Data Analyst**, highlighting my skills, projects, and experiences.

-The website is designed to share my work, including hands-on projects with **Python, SQL, web development, and data analysis**, as well as my experience as an **IT Helpdesk Technician, Tutor, and Retail Volunteer**.
-It demonstrates problem-solving, user-focused design, and collaboration skills.
+The website is designed to share my work, including hands on projects with **Python, SQL, web development, and data analysis**, as well as my experience as an **IT Helpdesk Technician, Tutor, and Retail Volunteer**.
+It demonstrates problem solving, user focused design, and collaboration skills.

 ## Features